evoth/blog/README.md

     - Test with accessibility tools
     - Use visibility instead of display where appropriate to match visuals with accessibility tree
     - Good tooltips and labels, button/link titles, etc.
+    - Image alt text (figure out how to do it for divs with background-image and svg, or how to replace with img)
     - Research other stuff
 - Semantic HTML
     - Correct use of tags and attributes and structure